-- 1. Have minimum of two (2) years of continuous sobriety in the State of Georgia. - 2.
+- 1. Have 2 -3 years of continuous sobriety in the State of Georgia. - 2.
 Should have knowledge of archives at state and conference level. - 3.
 Should be very cognizant of people's anonymity and the Traditions of A.A., and willing to honor them. - 4.
 Should have a firm background in A.A. and archive material. - 5.
 Should be able to organize and lead, and report activities to the State Assembly. - 6.
 Having been appointed, is not eligible for Delegate.

-GRAPEVINE /LAVINA CHAIRPERSON
+GRAPEVINE CHAIRPERSON